CalabreseLab/hmseekr/README.md

 10. pfilter (-pf): only keep hits sequences that have seekr pearson correlation p value < pfilter for calculating stats in the output, default=1. if no filter is needed, set to 1
 11. outputname (-name): File name for output dataframe, default='seqstosummary_results'
 12. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called seqstosummary under current directory.
 The intermediate fasta seq files, count files, trained models and hits files are automatically saved under the outputdir into subfolders: seqs, counts, models, hits, where qT and nT are included in the file names
+13. outdfformat (-format): the format of the output dataframe, default='long', other option is 'wide'
-13. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
+14. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
-14. progressbar (-pb): whether to show progress bar, default=True: show progress bar
+15. progressbar (-pb): whether to show progress bar, default=True: show progress bar

 #### Output:
-a dataframe where each row contains a sequence in the search pool fasta file, and four columns: seqName, feature, counts, sum_normLLR: seqName corresponds to the header in the search pool fasta file; feature corresponds to the header in the query fasta file; counts is the counts of filtered hit regions of the search pool sequences with the query sequences; sum_normLLR is the sum of length normalized kmer log likelihood ratio (kmerLLR) for each search pool sequence with the query sequences
+a dataframe in long format: where each row contains a sequence in the search pool fasta file, and five columns: seqName, feature, counts, sum_normLLR, sum_len: seqName corresponds to the header in the search pool fasta file; feature corresponds to the header in the query fasta file; counts is the counts of filtered hit regions of the search pool sequences with the query sequences; sum_normLLR is the sum of length normalized kmer log likelihood ratio (kmerLLR) for each search pool sequence with the query sequences; sum_len is the sum of the length of all counts of a search pool sequence with the query sequences.
+In wide format: each row of the output dataframe corresponds to a sequence in the search pool fasta, and columns are eachfeature_counts, eachfeature_sum_normLLR, eachfeature_sum_len